 FM is characterized by the presence of multiple tender points and several other symptoms.

-- Pain – The pain of FM is profound, widespread and chronic.
+- Pain – The pain of Fibromyalgia is profound, widespread and chronic.
 It migrates to all parts of the body and varies in intensity.
 FM pain has been described as deep muscular aching, throbbing, twitching, stabbing and shooting pain.
 Neurological complaints such as numbness, tingling and burning are often present and add to the discomfort of the patient.
 The severity of the pain and stiffness is often worse in the morning.
-Aggravating factors which affect pain include cold/humid weather, non-restorative sleep, physical and mental fatigue, excessive physical activity, physical inactivity, anxiety and stress.
+Aggravating factors which affect pain include cold/humid weather, non-restorative sleep, physical and mental fatigue, excessive physical activity, physical inactivity, anxiety, and stress.

-- Fatigue – In today’s world many people complain of fatigue; however, the fatigue of FM is much more than being tired.
+- Fatigue – In today’s world many people complain of fatigue; however, the fatigue of Fibromyalgia is much more than being tired.
 It is an all-encompassing exhaustion that interferes with even the simplest daily activities.
 It feels like every drop of energy has been drained from the body, which at times can leave the patient with a limited ability to function both mentally and physically.

 - Sleep Problems – Many Many Fibromyalgia patients have an associated sleep disorder which prevents them from getting deep, restful, and restorative sleep.
-Medical researchers have documented specific and distinctive abnormalities in stage 4 deep sleep of FM patients.
+Medical researchers have documented specific and distinctive abnormalities in stage 4 deep sleep of Fibromyalgia patients.
 During sleep, individuals with FM are constantly interrupted by bursts of awake-like brain activity, limiting the amount of time they spend in deep sleep.